CumulusNetworks/docs/content/version/cumulus-linux-30/Layer-3-Features/Introduction-to-Routing-Protocols.md

 link changes.
 This is also true when a node goes down, causing all of its links to go down.

-Even if a link doesn’t fail, a routing peer can crash.
+Even if a link doesn't fail, a routing peer can crash.
 This causes that router to usually delete the routes it has computed or worse, it makes that router impervious to changes in the network, causing it to go out of sync with the other routers in the network because it no longer